Dennis Trident 3: First batch (1997 to 1999)

-For the first batch, KMB purchased 186 Tridents for its local services, and another 150 for the new Hong Kong International Airport services under the name of Long Win Bus.
+For the first batch, KMB purchased 185 Tridents for its local services, and another 150 for the new Hong Kong International Airport services under the name of Long Win Bus.

 All 336 buses of this batch are 12 metres in length.
 The KMB batch is assorted with Alexander and Duple Metsec bodies, while the entire Long Win batch is Alexander-bodied.
 Furthermore, 25 of the Long Win Tridents were built with coach standard, and are used for express services into the airport.

 The Long Win batch entered service first between 1997 and 1998, followed by the KMB batch from September 1998 to 1999.

 KMB adopted the code ATR for its own Tridents, and assigned the code LW for the Long Win batch with ordinary standard (The numbering of LW class starts from 11, continuing from the 10 Volvo Olympians acquired by Long Win earlier in 1997).
 The coaches were assigned with the fleet code LWA.

 Later, Long Win has its fleet number system revised, with the ordinary Tridents getting 1xx or 2xx fleet numbers, while the "coaches" got 5xx fleet numbers.

 Further purchase (1999 to 2001)

 The next batch of Tridents for KMB consists of 160 Duple Metsec DM5000-bodied productions.

 The first 50 of them have a length of 10.6 metres (the code ATS was being assigned for them), and entered service between late 1999 and 2000.
 These buses are the last batch of KMB buses fitted with plastic route number and destination displays.
 All buses were retired in December 2017.

-The next 110 of them are again 12 metres in length, and fitted with electronic route displays (This became the standard of all future buses bought by KMB).
-All buses were retired in August 2018.
+The next 110 of them are again 12 metres in length and fitted with electronic route displays (This became the standard of all future buses bought by KMB).
+All buses were retired in August 2018, with the last ones, [Fleet numbers ATR286 (JU2164) and ATR298 (JU6365)] were de-registered.

-Another 50 Alexander-bodied 10.6m Tridents entered KMB fleet in 2001.
+Another 50 Alexander-bodied 10.6 m Tridents entered the KMB fleet in 2001.
 These Tridents' Alexander bodies were of a modified model, and all of them have electronic route displays.
 Two of them were experimentally fitted with Cummins ISMe Euro III standard engines and have special livery.

 Last batch (2002 to 2003)

 The last batch for KMB consists of 150 Alexander-bodied Tridents.
-These buses are fitted with electronic displays and Cummins ISMe Euro III standard engines, and have their bodies similar to the last 10.6-metre batch.
+These buses are fitted with electronic displays and Cummins ISMe Euro III standard engines and have their bodies similar to the last 10.6-metre batch.

 50 of the Tridents are 10.6 metres long, while the other 100 are 12 metres long.
-However, the order of 12 metres long Tridents was revised later and only 80 of them were ordered finally.
+However, the order of 12 metres long Tridents was revised later, and only 80 of them were ordered finally.
 The remaining 20 became the later TransBus Enviro500.
 All buses were retired in October 2020.